EXHAUSTED AFTER A FULL NIGHT’S SLEEP

 Sleep Duration Is Not the Same as Sleep Restoration

-Sleep is often reduced to a simple count of hours, but recovery depends on how sleep is regulated rather than how long it lasts.
-For sleep to be restorative, the body must enter sufficient deep sleep, cycle appropriately through REM (dream) sleep, transition into a parasympathetic rest-and-repair state, quiet inflammatory signaling, and coordinate normal overnight repair and energy regulation.
+Sleep is often reduced to a simple count of hours, but recovery depends on how sleep is regulated—not just how long it lasts.

 Autonomic Dysregulation Interferes with Nighttime Recovery